 A newer type of technology is the heat pump dryer which uses an active heat exchanger filled with refrigerant to remove moisture.
 Heat pump dryers still take a long time to dry your clothes but they use about half the amount of energy and they’re gentler on your clothes since they can use lower heat temperatures.

 They’re very efficient and green, since they have almost no effect on climate control.
 Of course, with all the benefits comes a higher price tag.
 Heat pump ventless dryers are also pretty hard to find in the US – look for a European manufacturer.

 If you’re on a budget, I would consider skipping a compact dryer altogether.
 It’s nice to have a matching set but we personally air dry our clothes on racks.
 It’s much better for your clothes to air dry and ventless dryers take so long it’s not really worth using them on a weekly basis.

 We like having ours for emergencies – say you spill something and want to dry it quickly, or you need an emergency pair of fresh undies and socks.

 If you buy a dryer for your apartment, there are a couple of design considerations like the electrical voltage and appliance placement.
 I talk in-depth about that in this post where I cover our kitchen design and renovation.Read more: How We Installed Laundry in Our Kitchen (NYC Living)

 Compact Washing Machine Brands

 For a long time, only European manufacturers made washer and dryers that could fit in a small apartment, since placing laundry in the kitchen is pretty common in Europe.
-The only 3 brands that had compact washer and dryers when I did my renovation ~3 years ago were Bosch, Asko and Miele.

 I took a look again and was pleasantly surprised to see that GE and Samsung now make compact washers that can fit in an apartment kitchen or closet.
 These are cheaper than the European machines but slightly larger in terms of their dimensions.